Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres

-However, in the case of $\phi = 0$ Hopf algebra $\cU_q(su(2))$ can be extracted from both $\cU_{q, 0}(\hat{u}(2))$ and $\cU_{q, \phi}(u(2))$.
-In the first case it is the quotient by a Hopf ideal generated by $k-k^*$ whereas in the second case it is a quotient by a star Hopf ideal generated by $U-1$.
+However, when $\phi = 0$, Hopf algebra $\cU_q(su(2))$ can be extracted from both $\cU_{q, 0}(\hat{u}(2))$ and $\cU_{q, 0}(u(2))$.
+In the first case, it is the quotient by a Hopf ideal generated by $k-k^*$ whereas in the second case, it is a quotient by a star Hopf ideal generated by $U-1$.
 The latter case could be described as an exact sequence of Hopf algebras: